 Trash doesn’t belong in nature… let’s clean it up!

-The impact your student will have by hosting a Clean Up will go far beyond the aesthetic benefits.
-Reducing the amount of trash in your community/beach will allow the opportunity for living things to flourish in addition to establishing a beautiful community.
+Hosting a clean up will have more benefits than just helping your community look clean.
+Reducing the amount of trash in your community/beach will allow the opportunity for living things to flourish and create a beautiful community.

 This toolkit address the following Science and Engineering Practices (SEPs) within the Performance Expectations of NGSS for Grades: K-2 and 3-5

 - Using Mathematics and Computational Thinking

 - Students will analyze their community for an optimal location to host a Clean Up event

 - Students will practice collection, analysis, and presentation of data

 - Students will exercise effective communication and accountability.

 - Students will track and evaluate the information they have collected

 Trash damages the environment, harms animals/people, wastes municipal/district money, and makes communities feel under-valued.